-Operations in the U.K. are subject to a tax rate of 40%, made up of the corporate income tax rate and the supplemental charge.
-In Norway, operations are subject to a tax rate of 78%.
+Operations in the U.K. are subject to a tax rate of approximately 50% for 2022, made up of the corporate income tax rate, the supplemental charge, and the Energy (Oil and Gas) Profits Levy.
+The levy applicable to 2022 oil and gas profits in the U.K. is 25% and was enacted on May 26, 2022.
+In the fourth quarter of 2022, the levy was increased by an additional 10% effective January 1, 2023.
+Prior to the sale of the Norway assets, operations in the country were subject to a tax rate of 78%.

-Amounts presented in Suncor's 2021 audited Consolidated Financial Statements as royalties for production from the company's Libya operations are determined pursuant to EPSAs.
+Amounts presented in Suncor's 2022 audited Consolidated Financial Statements as royalties for production from the company's Libya operations are determined pursuant to EPSAs.
 The amounts calculated reflect the difference between Suncor's working interest in the particular project and the net revenue attributable to Suncor under the terms of the respective EPSAs.
 All government interests in these operations, except for income taxes, are presented as royalties.